 How Is Yerba Mate Traditionally Served?

 In South American countries, yerba mate isn’t just a popular refreshment.
 This drink is used in rituals of friendship and community.
-Yerba mate is traditionally served family-style, with everyone in the group drinking from the same straw (bombilla).
+Yerba mate is traditionally served family-style, with everyone in the group drinking from the same metal straw (bombilla).
 Sharing the yerba mate straw is seen as a sign of close friendship and social acceptance.

 Although it is drunk out of a tea cup or thermos these days, traditionally yerba mate was served out of a hollow gourd.
 The word mate means “gourd” in Guarani language.